 "Gun control" isn't about guns, it's about control, and who gets to exercise it.
 The Second Amendment is the "enforcement clause" of the Bill of Rights, the Founders' way of ensuring that people will always have the means to resist tyranny.
 That's the real reason we Americans own guns: to remain free.
 You may be able to convince armed citizens to do something they don't want to do, but you can't compel them.

 First of all, above all else, and if nothing else, get a shotgun.

 The shotgun is the most useful and adaptable of firearms, suitable for hunting, and for defense of the home, workplace, or even the nation.
-About the only thing a shotgun isn’t really suited for is concealed carry…and even that can be done under the right circumstances, if need be.
+About the only thing a shotgun isn't really suited for is concealed carry but even that can be done under the right circumstances, if need be.
 There should be a shotgun in every home in the country and everyone in that home old enough to do so safely should know where it is and how to use it.

 Any shotgun is better than no shotgun, but a quality pump-action or autoloading shotgun in 12 or 20 gauge is the best choice.
 Brand doesn't matter: any pump or autoloader now on the market is a good choice and excellent value for money.
 I am partial to the 12 because ammunition is available anywhere, but a 20 gauge is perfectly suitable.
 Stay away from 16's: ammunition can be hard to find.

 Short-barreled shotguns (minimum legal length is 18") are exceptionally effective: far more powerful than any handgun, as well as much easier to score a hit with.
 One with a pistol grip is harder to control but it's short enough to be used in an automobile (and even, if needed, to be hidden under a long coat).
 Additionally, shotguns often pass muster as legal in some restrictive jurisdictions where handguns are prohibited.